Q. What exactly is public relations?

 Q. Can I receive a Bachelor of Science or Bachelor or Arts as a PR major?

-A. Yes, the Public Relations Department is in the College of Arts and Sciences and both kinds of degrees are offered.
+A. Yes, the Public Relations Department is in the College of Liberal Arts and Social Sciences and both kinds of degrees are offered.

 Q. How big will my classes be within the field?

 A. Our Public Relations program is one of the fastest growing majors on campus.
 However, it still prides itself in small classes and personal attention.
 Classes range from 12-24 students.

 Q. Can I transfer in as a Public Relations major?

 A. Transferring in as a Public Relations major is possible.
 All credits from the previous university may not transfer, but all previous courses taken will be reviewed.
 It is possible to still graduate within four years after transferring.

 A. Yes, internships are very strongly encouraged at Belmont and within the Public Relations department.
 Advisers frequently send out notices about internships making it easy to find one that fits your interests.
 For more information about internships, see the Internships link.